Home · Agency Papers · The Agency Paradox: Governed Autonomy as Infrastructure

 The question of who commands autonomous systems is not answered by human discipline alone.
 It is answered by architecture.

-The architecture is: a constitutional governance layer, separate from the acting system, deterministic in authority, fail-closed by default, composition-aware in its evaluation, producing full traces of every decision and patterns across sequences of decisions, operating independently of human availability, with the principal governing the system and reviewing the escalations it correctly surfaces.
+The architecture is: a constitutional governance layer, separate from the acting system, deterministic in authority, fail-closed by default, composition-aware in its evaluation, with documented Constraint composition semantics, producing full traces of every decision and patterns across sequences of decisions, operating independently of human availability — backed by a knowledge substrate whose integrity and currency are maintained by the principal as a first-class governance function.

 This is not a new idea in its components.
 It is a new synthesis in its application.